BEC with two ground-state filling rates for BCS Cooper-pairs: Applications

 \subsection{Gap effect on the calculation of the specific heat}

 To continue exploring the behavior of thermodynamic properties when the gap has the shape proposed by BCS, we plot the specific heat versus temperature in Fig. \ref{fig:CvGapBCStB05y07y1y1.5y3y5} for various values of $T_B$.
-For every $T_B < T_0$, the transition temperature is $T_0$ where the specific heat is continuous and shows a peak as well as a positive singularity at $T_B$.
+For every $T_B < T_0$, the BEC critical temperature is $T_0$ where the specific heat shows a peak in addition to a positive singularity at $T_B$.
+For $T_B=T_0$ the specific heat shows only a positive singularity with a critical exponent equal to $\alpha = 1/2$, which is inherited from the divergence of the temperature derivative of the BCS gap at $T_B$.
 For $T_B > T_0$, the specific heat presents a jump at the corresponding transition temperature plus a negative singularity at $T=T_B$, which comes from the negative infinite slope of the BCS gap at that temperature.

 To avoid singularities we use the $\Delta_{DB}(T)$ gap instead of the undamped BCS gap, so the infinities observed in Fig. \ref{fig:CvGapBCStB05y07y1y1.5y3y5} become maximum and minimum values as observed in Fig. \ref{fig:CvGapDB}.